darosio/dotfiles/README.md

     - plantuml graphviz ditaa Jupyter
 - org-mime for mu4e compose.
 - auctex cdlatex
-- proj todos can go with either org-projectile or magit-todos.
 - python
   - py-isort manually
   - numydoc
-  - poetry
-  - pyenv (pyvenv)?
+  - envrc to support direnv
-- ORB with org-noter with precise insertion
+- org-noter with precise insertion
 - csv-mode `C-c C-a`.
 - `C-c o a` mu4e-compose-attach-captured-message.

-- apheleia in place of blacken support black and prettier.
+- Apheleia in place of blacken support black and prettier.

-## Vanilla emacs
+#### Vanilla emacs

 Using emacs as editor serving also the following purposes: